crista/exercises-in-programming-style/README.md

 - new names for the existing styles
 - discussion of names, pros and cons of each style

-Please follow the conventions suggested by the existing code base
+Please follow the conventions suggested by the existing code base,
 specifically:

 - If you are contributing a program in a different programming language,